Electrician —

 Cheney Brothers Historic District · North Main St · Adams St · 1880-1920 mill housing

-As part of our Manchester, CT service area, North End customers get the same CT-licensed, fully-insured electrician on every job — Tyler personally — with our 10-year written workmanship guarantee.
+As part of our Manchester, CT service area, North End customers get the same CT-licensed, fully-insured team on every job — led hands-on by owner Tyler — with our 10-year written workmanship guarantee.
 The North End is anchored by the Cheney Brothers Historic District — hundreds of 1880-1920 mill-worker homes.
 K&T replacement, fuse-box upgrades, and mill-era rewiring are our daily mix.

 What North End Customers Hire Us For